Mozoloa/Easy-Dreambooth-Windows/README.md

 ### **⚠️ WARNING**

+- This repo probably won't be mainted much, it's a spare time side project
 - This is only for training face portraits of humans, altho you might be able to fiddle around and train other things
 - AFAIK You can **only run this on a GPU with 24GB of VRAM or more**(e.g. 3090) on **Windows 10 or 11 x64**.
 Making sure this is the *only* program running can greatly help the speed and stability.
 - It works best with variants of Stability's Stable Diffusion 1.5 model